uber/base-design-docs/README.md

 This project is built with Next.js and Vercel.

-We use `getStaticPaths` to render a webpage for each top-level Frame in each file in our Figma Project.
+We use `getStaticPaths` and `getStaticProps` to render a webpage for each top-level Frame in each file in our Figma Project.
 So, what is a top-level Frame?

 First, recall that every Figma File has the following structure: